Azure/open-service-broker-azure/docs/modules/mysql.md

 '
 ```

-Note: this uses the alias provided in the DBMS only example
+Note: this uses the alias provided in the DBMS-only example.

 ###### cURL

 To provision an instance using the broker directly, you must use the ID for both plan and service.
-Assuming your OSBA is running locally on port 8080 with the default username and password, you can provision the `database-only` plan with a cUrl command similar to the following example.
-Note, this uses the alias provided in the DBMS only example above:
+Assuming your OSBA is running locally on port 8080 with the default username and password, you can provision the `database-only` plan with a cURL command similar to the following example.
+Note, this uses the alias provided in the DBMS-only example above:

 ```console
 curl -X PUT \